-The Company is a wholly-owned subsidiary of Stanbic IBTC Bank PLC ("the Bank").
+The Company is a wholly-owned subsidiary of Stanbic IBTC Bank Ltd ("the Bank").
 The Bank is a subsidiary of Stanbic IBTC Holdings PLC, a member of Standard Bank Group ("SBG").
 SBG is committed to implementing initiatives that improve corporate governance for the benefit of all stakeholders.
-SBG's board of directors remains steadfast in implementing governance practices that comply with international best practice, where substance prevails over form.
-Subsidiary entities within SBG are guided by these principles in establishing their respective governance frameworks, which are aligned to SBG's standards in addition to meeting the relevant jurisdictional requirements in their areas of operation.
-Stanbic IBTC Bank PLC, and its subsidiaries, as a member of SBG, operate under a governance framework which enables the board to balance its role of providing oversight and Stanbic IBTC Nominees accordingly adopts and implements policies and governance standards that enables it align to the overall strategy of both the Bank and SBG.
+SBG's Board of directors remains steadfast in implementing governance practices that comply with international best practice, where substance prevails over form.
+Subsidiaries/entities within SBG are guided by these principles in establishing their respective governance frameworks, which are aligned to SBG's standards in addition to meeting the relevant jurisdictional requirements in their areas of operation.
+Stanbic IBTC Bank Ltd, and its subsidiary, as a member of SBG, operate under a governance framework which enables the Board to balance its role of providing oversight and Stanbic IBTC Nominees Limited (the Company) accordingly adopts and implements policies and governance standards that enables it align to the overall strategy of both the Bank and SBG.